 The first day on tour is your arrival day into the city in which we meet.
 So you would be flying no later than the day before from the United States or Canada.
 It is your responsibility to get to the city and hotel where and when the tour begins.
 When making flight arrangements, please allow sufficient time to claim luggage and clear customs in order to join the included transfer on time.
 For all pre-designed tour packages, we meet for our first orientation walk of the tour at 3:00PM (15:00) on tour start date in the hotel lobby.
 The tour ends when you check out of the hotel on your last day on tour.

 Note: Please make note or inquire with us as to the meeting time on that first day on tour.
 This should be done prior to you making any flight or train bookings so that it is clearly understood that the arrangements will fit in with our times.
 Your train or flight should arrive between 09:00AM and 12:00PM-noon (no later) on Day 1 of the tour to allow you enough time to check in to your hotel, freshen up and meet for the orientation walk with our other group guests.

 Remember, airfare is a completely separate arrangement from your land tour.
 It is your responsibility to arrive at the point of tour origination.

-- All prices are subject to change until a deposit has been made for your tour.
+- All prices are subject to change until the tour deposit has been paid.
 Please bear in mind that each hand-crafted pre-packaged itinerary showcased on the website represents a typical itinerary, and the actual details may vary due to season and special events.
 We reserve the right to alter the itinerary since tour arrangements are made up to a year in advance, and unforeseen circumstances may arise.
 Itinerary changes are also made to improve the tour and your experience.
 Prices are subject to change with global exchange rates.
 Please be aware that equivalent dollar costs are based on exchange rates and are contingent upon a fluctuating currency market.